Seneca-SRT111-Fall2026/SRT111-Lab2/index.md

 - Document and submit program output using screenshots and a PDF report.

  ## Required Comment Header
-For every script created in this lab  include the following comment block at the top of the file/cell.
+For every script created in this lab, include the following comment block at the top of the file/cell.
 ```Python
 # Author: Your Name
 # Date: YYYY-MM-DD